 More To Know

-- Amber Fort is open to visit daily from the morning to evening.
+- Amber Fort is open to visitors daily from the morning to evening.

 - Cameras allowed without any extra charge.

-- Elephant ride will cost 900 rupees for two persons.
+- An elephant ride will cost 1100 rupees for single or two persons.

-- You can also enjoy Light Show in the evening inside the palace complex with an entrance fee of 200 rupees.
+- You can also enjoy the Light And Sound Show in the evening inside the palace complex with an entrance fee of 200 rupees.

 - One hit song (Pyar Kiya To Darna) from the famous Bollywood movie Mughal-e-Azam (1960) filmed inside the Sheesh Mahal.

-My next post will be about the romantic destination Udaipur, Rajasthan.
-So stay tuned….
+My next post will be the romantic destination Udaipur, Rajasthan.
+So stay tuned.

-Share your thought.
+Share your thoughts.
 Have you been to Amber Fort?
 What did you love the most?